-Our destination in Greece was Halkidiki and the area around Parga.
+Our destination in Greece was Chalkidiki and the area around Parga.
 The first day we explored the middle finger of Sithonia, where we practiced wild camping as sleeping in a car and sleeping in a tent.
 We spent the rest of the days exploring Parga and its surroundings, where we also found many great sleeping locations.

 Why not help yourself with advanced technology?

-While traveling around Greece, we found most of the wild camping sites by »accident«, and two apps were a great help to us.
-Both overlander and Park4night are mobile apps where travelers take notes of their sleeping locations.
+While travelling around Greece, we found most of the wild camping sites by »accident«, and two apps were a great help to us.
+Both overlander and Park4night are mobile apps where travellers take notes of their sleeping locations.
 Both official campsites and wild camping sites are recorded.
 Most locations have detailed descriptions, coordinates and a photo.
 To find a specific location, just click on the navigation and you already have a route.